AI Dubbing is becoming

 Cultural and linguistic preferences in content consumption are far more local than the early-internet "English-as-default" model assumed.
 Distribution infrastructure is finally catching up.

-Three Predictions for 2027
+Predictions for 2027

 Based on patterns within Perso AI's data, we anticipate three shifts over the next 12 months.
 Whether the broader AI dubbing market follows the same patterns is an open question for further industry research.